Skip to main content

 AWS SSO Configuration

-Using meshIdB (deprecated)
+Option 2: Using meshIdB (deprecated)

 As AWS SSO is a rather new AWS feature, meshStack integrated IAM for AWS differently in the past.
 This AWS IAM integration should not be used for new integrations anymore.
 During replication meshStack configures meshIdB as an IdP within the managed account.
-Additionally according IAM roles are created during replication (dependent on configuration either my meshStack or by a CF template or a lambda function that are configured. in the Landing Zone). meshStack also sets up a trust relationship to meshIdB in order to allow SSO for the project users. meshStack additionally creates according roles in the meshIdB so the AuthZ information on which accounts can be accessed by which user are then part of the SAML token AWS receives after logging in via meshIdB.
+Additionally according IAM roles are created during replication (dependent on configuration either my meshStack or by a CloudFormation template or a lambda function that are configured. in the Landing Zone). meshStack also sets up a trust relationship to meshIdB in order to allow SSO for the project users. meshStack additionally creates according roles in the meshIdB so the AuthZ information on which accounts can be accessed by which user are then part of the SAML token AWS receives after logging in via meshIdB.

 AWS meshIdB Configuration

-Decide on Naming Patterns
+6. Decide on Naming Patterns

 You can define naming patterns based on the String Templating syntax of meshStack for the following properties: